 Salmon Pie of the Season

-A French Canadian style salmon pie recipe to make in any season and to flavour with herbs.
+A French Canadian style salmon pie recipe to flavour with any seasonal herbs.

-Re-discovering food from the place or country we are from is something particularly nice when living abroad.
-A simple salmon pie, for example, is a dish I had never made from scratch myself until recently.
-Salmon pies are sold at most grocery shops in Québec and they make an easy weekday lunch or dinner when you don’t have time to cook or out feel of ideas.
-In Australia, you can find all sorts of pies in bakeries, mostly as single serve take-out, but I’ve never seen any salmon ones in our mountain region.
+This is one of many favourite French Canadian dishes that I have never made home before living abroad.
+Salmon pies are sold at most grocery shops in Québec and they make an easy weekday lunch or dinner when you don’t have time to cook.
+In Australia, you can find all sorts of pies in bakeries, but I’ve never seen any salmon ones in our mountain region.
 In coastal regions, perhaps, you might find something similar, though they could be closer to the Irish-style fisherman’s pie (like a shepherd’s pie but with fish and creamy sauce).
 So again, for a little taste of home, I’ve learned how to make this from scratch and again, realized it was so simple to do after all.
 The French Canadian Salmon Pie is generally, and simply is made with a filling of fresh or canned salmon, potatoes and other veggies and spices, baked in between shells of crust.
 It is usually a standard round family pie and a slice is served with steamed veggies or salad on the side.
 It is quite simple and economical but quicker to do from scratch when you have pre-prepared crust dough saved in the freezer.
-Adapted from my mum’s recipe (the best!), here’s how to make a Québec style homemade salmon pie.
-Her original recipe is flavoured with dill, which goes amazingly with fish, but for those like me who love using different fresh culinary herbs from the garden each season when they are at their best, here are some suggestions for any of them!
+Adapted from my mum’s recipe (the best!), here’s how to make a homemade salmon pie.
+Her original recipe is flavoured with dill, which goes amazingly with fish, but for those like me who love using different fresh culinary herbs from the garden when they are at their best, here are some suggestions for each seasons!

 INGREDIENTS (filling for one family size pie):